Urinals & Urinal Packs

 You can maintain a fresh and hygienic environment in your washroom by cleaning your urinals regularly - at least once or twice a day in a commercial or public space.

-However, you should keep in mind that busy areas may require more frequent cleaning, possibly even on an hourly basis, to uphold hygiene standards.
+However, you should remember that busy areas may require more frequent cleaning, possibly even hourly, to uphold hygiene standards.
 By regularly inspecting and monitoring washroom conditions, you can determine the appropriate cleaning frequency for your specific setting.

 You can also reduce odours and the spread of bacteria by investing in ultra-hygienic waterless urinals.